 Minimize the amount of fiber that you consume with acidic protein sources.

-However, in the raw food world - the rules are a little different when it comes to concentrated protein sources.
-For example, eating a raw salad with a cooked steak is good, but eating a raw salad with steak tartare is not.
+In the raw food world the rules are a little different when it comes to food combining with concentrated protein sources.

 Fruits such as avocados and tomatoes can be eaten with raw acidic protein sources.